fajer-alqahtani/Minder/README.md

+🧠 Minder
-🧠 Minder – Caregiver Daily Support App
+A Caregiver-Centered Daily Support iOS App

-Minder is an iOS application designed to help caregivers easily track and review a patient’s daily care activities, including medications, meals, and emotional status.
-The app provides a clear daily record and a summarized overview to support better caregiving decisions and communication.
+Minder is an iOS application designed to support caregivers in managing and monitoring a patient’s daily care with clarity and ease.
+It centralizes essential caregiving tasks—medications, meals, and emotional well-being—into a simple daily flow, while offering a clear summarized overview to support better decision-making and communication.

+🌟 Purpose

+Caregiving involves constant attention, emotional awareness, and accurate tracking.
+Minder was created to reduce cognitive load on caregivers by providing:

+A single place to record daily care activities

+A fast, low-friction interface for emotional check-ins

+A visual summary that highlights trends over time

-✨ Features
+✨ Key Features

-Daily Record
+🗓 Daily Record

-Add and review medications (morning & evening).
+Add and review medications, grouped by morning and evening.

-Log meals completion for each day.
+Log daily meals with a clear completion indicator.

-Quickly record the patient’s emotional status using predefined emotions.
+Record the patient’s emotional status using predefined emotions.

-Emotional Tracking
+💭 Emotional Tracking

-Emotions are saved using SwiftData.
+Emotions are persisted locally using SwiftData.

-Supports multiple emotion entries per day.
+Supports multiple emotional entries per day.

-Designed for fast, low-effort logging.

-Summary View

-Daily / Weekly / Monthly tabs.
+Designed for quick, one-tap logging directly from the main screen.

+📊 Care Overview (Summary)

+Daily, Weekly, and Monthly views.

-Emotional status visualized using a donut chart.
+Emotional status visualized using a custom donut chart.

 Meal completion overview by day.